Health and Wellbeing

 - Priorities in Bournemouth include reducing health inequalities, taking a holistic approach to lifestyle change and improving mental well-being and reducing drug and alcohol misuse.

-In addition to the health profiles there are also Community Mental Health Profiles (CHMP) shortly to be replaced with Mental Helath JSNA Profiles .
+In addition to the health profiles there are also Community Mental Health Profiles (CMHP).
+These will be replaced soon with Mental Health JSNA Profiles.
 These present a range of mental health information for Clinical Commisioning Groups (CCG) and GP practices in England.
-The CMHP are designed to give an overview of mental health risks, prevalence and services at a local, regional and national level using an interactive mapping tool.
+The CMHP are designed to give an overview of mental health risks, prevalence and services.
+This is at a local, regional and national level using an interactive mapping tool.

 Closely related to our health and wellbeing is access to social care.
-Social Care is an essential human need, something most of us will need at some point in our lives, whether for ourselves or those close to us.
+Social Care is an essential human need.
+It is something most of us will need at some point in our lives, for ourselves or someone close.
 How well we look after each other says a great deal about the strength and character of our community.

 The Local Alcohol Profile for Bournemouth provides health and other indicators relating to alcohol use.